Night to Day: Twilight

 I decided to do a little bit of visualisation work on this, I first needed a library or set of equations that would allow me to calculate the position in the sky of the Sun at a given time and location on Earth.
 I found that PySolar fitted the bill for me quite nicely.
 I then devised two plots one using a somewhat conventional Pandas and Matplotlib approach (though I did switch to Plotly in lieu of Matplotlib in the end), and the other using an ASCII plotter which I wrote for the task.

-I have attached here (twilight-clon.txt) the full ASCII plot for Clonakilty, Ireland for the months May to August 2020, below is an excerpt from that file which represents the month of May.
+I have linked below (twilight-clon.txt) the full ASCII plot for Clonakilty, Ireland for the months May to August 2020, below is an excerpt from that file which represents the month of May.

 The plot can be interpreted as follows:

 a- Astronomical Twilight (Sun 18º to 12º below the horizon)